dbuscombe-usgs/doodle_labeller/README.md

 > Significant code contribution from LCDR Brodie Wells, Naval Postgraduate school Monterey

-> Sample image provided by Christine Kranenburg , USGS St. Petersburg Coastal and Marine Science Center
+> Sample images provided by 1) Christine Kranenburg, USGS St. Petersburg Coastal and Marine Science Center, 2) Chris Sherwood, USGS Woods Hole Coastal and Marine Science Center, and 3) Jenna Brown, USGS MD-DE-DC Water Science Center

 ## Rationale
 There are many great tools for exhaustive image labeling for segmentation tasks, using polygons.
 Examples include [makesense.ai](www.makesense.ai) and [cvat](https://cvat.org).
 However, for high-resolution imagery with large spatial footprints and complex scenes, such as aerial and satellite imagery, exhaustive labeling using polygonal tools is prohibitively time-consuming.

 What is generally required is a semi-supervised tool for efficient image labeling, based on sparse examples provided by a human annotator.

 `Doodler` is a tool for exemplative, not exhaustive, labelling.
 The approach taken here is to freehand label only some of the scene, then use a model to complete the scene.
 Sparse annotations are provided to a Conditional Random Field (CRF) model, that develops a scene-specific model for each class and creates a dense (i.e. per pixel) label image based on the information you provide it.
 This approach can reduce the time required for detailed labeling of large and complex scenes by an order of magnitude or more.